-- Room-sharing day and night with baby sleeping in their own cot close to a parent, is thought to be protective against Sudden Infant Death Syndrome (SIDS) 1 2.
+Room-sharing day and night with baby sleeping in their own cot close to a parent for the first six months, is widely promoted as a safe place for a baby to sleep.1

-- Bed-sharing with baby is a little more complicated because modern thick duvets, soft pillows, mattresses and high beds have potential safety issues surrounding them such as overheating, suffocation risk or falls from the bed.
-In addition, bed-sharing when a baby isn’t breastfed, could introduce changes to a baby’s physiology, health and behaviour 3.
-Despite these safety issues, bed-sharing remains popular because a baby wants to be close to his mother and often can’t sleep well without her.
-And mothers like to be close to their babies to check on them:
+Bed-sharing with baby is more complicated because modern thick duvets, soft pillows, mattresses and high beds have potential safety issues surrounding them such as overheating, suffocation risk or falls from the bed.
+In addition, bed-sharing when a baby isn’t breastfed, could introduce changes to a baby’s physiology, health and behaviour 2.
+However bed-sharing remains popular because a baby wants to be close to his mother and often can’t sleep well without her.
+And mothers like to be close to their babies to check on them.
+Once the safety issues are accounted for The Academy of Breastfeeding Medicine says:

 Make your bed and bedding materials as safe as possible

-- Use light blankets—an adult duvet on your baby could cause them to get too hot
+- Use light blankets—an adult duvet on your baby could cause him to get too hot

-- Don’t overwrap your baby or block air movement across their faces 5.
+- Don’t overwrap your baby or block air movement across your baby’s face 5.

 - Fill any spaces beside the bed that could trap a baby